davidnasrulloh/netflix-clone/README.md

 # Learn Next Netflix Clone in React, Tailwind CSS, Next.JS, Prisma, MongoDB, NextAuth & Vercel

 Latihan pada tutorial : https://www.youtube.com/watch?v=mqUN4N2q4qY&ab_channel=CodeWithAntonio
+Detail project process you can see at insight -> Network, I try this exercise when spare time only

 ### How to Run?